-- Perform a visual inspection to look for wire damage and poor connections.
+2. Perform a visual inspection to inspect wire damage and poor connections.
 Ensure that the knock sensor’s electrical connector is tight and clean.

 A malfunctioning knock sensor isn’t the most common issue a driver may encounter.
-But when there’s a faulty sensor, you’ll need to repair it ASAP to be able to detect ignition timing problems, keep your fuel mileage up to par, and prevent engine damage.
+But when there’s a faulty sensor, you’ll need to repair it ASAP.
+A repair ensures you detect ignition timing problems, keep your fuel mileage up to par, and prevent engine damage.

-So it’s best to let professionals, like RepairSmith, handle a faulty knock sensor diagnosis and repair.
+As such, it’s best to let professionals like RepairSmith handle a faulty knock sensor diagnosis and repair.

 RepairSmith is a mobile auto maintenance and repair solution with an easy online booking process.